dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

 }
 ```

-## Feedback & Contribution
+## Feedback & Contributing

-Feedback & Contributions are welcomed.
-Feel free to take/start an issue & submit PR.
+Check out the [contributing](https://github.com/Kentico/KenticoCloudDeliveryJavaRxSDK/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.